The Meaning of ADHD

 The more your child understands about ADHD, the better.
 Learn how to explain the condition in a way she can understand, and teach her it’s nothing to be ashamed of.

 Your son or daughter has been diagnosed with ADHD.
 You’ve done your due diligence, learning about the condition and how the symptoms affect him, academically and socially.
-Great.
-But have you shared the meaning of ADHD with your child?
-Does she understand why she does things that upset others?
-Does he know why he is taking medication and how it works?
+But have you explained the meaning of ADHD to your child?
+Does she understand what it is?
+How it steers her focus and impulsivity?
+Why he is taking medication and how it works?
 Saying, “You are so hyper all of the time” makes your child feel he is doing something wrong.
 Saying, “Sometimes your brakes don’t work so well, so you say and do things that might upset your friends” is better.

 How Well Should You Explain What ADHD Means?

 Explaining ADHD to your child, and giving him the words to tell you how his symptoms affect him, will allow you to work more effectively with doctors, teachers, and family members.
 Martha’s third-grade teacher tells her mom that she is not paying attention during math period.
 Martha knows how ADHD affects her and knows the reason for her inattention.
 “I sit next to a window in math class, and I can’t filter out the noises coming from the playground.
 The noises make it hard for me to listen to the teacher.”
 Martha’s mom asks the teacher to move her daughter away from the window.
 Her grades improve.